(Photo by Sony/courtesy Everett Collection)

 Critics Consensus: Cars offers visual treats that more than compensate for its somewhat thinly written story, adding up to a satisfying diversion for younger viewers.

-While traveling to California to race against The King (Richard Petty) and Chick Hicks (Michael Keaton) for the Piston Cup...
+While traveling to California to race The King and Chick Hicks in the Piston Cup Championship, Lightning McQueen falls out...
 [More]

 Critics Consensus: A loving ode to the spirit of journalism, The French Dispatch will be most enjoyed by fans of Wes Anderson's meticulously arranged aesthetic.